 Ayyyyy check out our Fantamobile!
 Journei White (who I met in line at the gas station) and her cousins Clara and A’Shalyne in Hobbs, New Mexico.
 More place holder texttttttt gonna write more nice words here.
 Gonna do lots of nice writing right here.
 Gonna be great.

-I met the Goss family (Kyle, Kandice, Kassie and Kap) in the parking lot of a horse auction in Clovis, New Mexico.
-It was Father’s Day and Kyle was getting ready to smoke a joint in the front seat of his truck before driving home.
+The Goss family (Kyle, Kandice, Kassie and Kap) in the parking lot of the Clovis, New Mexico horse auction.
+It was Father’s Day and Kyle was getting ready to smoke a massive joint in the front seat of their truck before driving home.
 “We had to have a second kid so people wouldn’t call us the ‘KKK family.’”